barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 I wanted to come up with an interesting analogy for how things are handled on the Client.
 The final concept is one where each action needs a ticket to be executed by the server.
-In a way we will be implementing a ticketing system with the restriction where the uniqueness of the tickets is dependent on all the previous passengers.
+In a way we will be implementing a "ticketing system" with the restriction where the uniqueness of the tickets is dependent on all the previous passengers.